katiehuangx/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/README.md

 ***

-## 👩🏻‍💻 Solution - B. Product Funnel Analysis
+## 👩🏻‍💻 B. Product Funnel Analysis

 Using a single SQL query - create a new output table which has the following details: